Tulane University School of Social Work

 - Develop a personal action plan of all the ways that you can make the fight for racial justice part of your everyday life.

-Academics for Black Survival and Wellness is valuable initiative for academics to honor the toll of racial trauma on Black people, resist anti-Blackness and white supremacy, and facilitate accountability.
+Academics for Black Survival and Wellness is a valuable initiative for academics to honor the toll of racial trauma on Black people, resist anti-Blackness and white supremacy, and facilitate accountability.
 Guided by a Black feminist frame, it hopes to foster accountability and growth for non-Black people and enhance healing and wellness for Black people.